ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     If false, instead, the update equation for the electric field is expressed in terms of the current density :math:`\widehat{\boldsymbol{J}}^{\,n+1/2}` only.
     If charge is expected to be conserved (by setting, for example, ``psatd.current_correction=1``), then the two formulations are expected to be equivalent.

-    This option is currently implemented only for the standard PSATD and Galilean PSATD schemes, while it is not yet available for the averaged Galilean PSATD scheme (activated by the input parameter ``psatd.do_time_averaging``).

     If ``psatd.v_galilean`` is zero, the spectral solver used is the standard PSATD scheme described in (`Vay et al, JCP 243, 2013 <https://doi.org/10.1016/j.jcp.2013.03.010>`_):

     1. if ``psatd.update_with_rho=0``, the update equation for the electric field reads